Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 ***Alex, King of Lucent***

-To look at the tactical display and see *every one* of the United Peoples’ ships was…humbling.
+To look at the tactical display and see *every one* of the United Peoples’ ships was... humbling.
 He hadn’t really appreciated just how many they had, until this moment.

 Dozens of V-type destroyers, a score of *San Diego* class cruisers, the combined might of Clans One-Fang and Fireclaw put hundreds of *Fury, Flame* and *Payback* class Gaoian warships on the field, amidst a cloud of Firebirds, Voidrippers and Misfits.
 And, intermixed among them the Queens’ Ships, and the Singularity Fleet: the full weight of the deathworlders’ rage, all brought to bear for this one, most important moment.